A downloadable tool for Windows and Linux

 desktop builds

-The project is built for creators who want to make original Sega 32X software with the immediacy of BASIC, the visual identity of retro hardware and the freedom of a modern portable compiler.
+The project is built for creators who want to make original Sega 32X software with the immediacy of BASIC, the visual identity of retro hardware, and the freedom of a modern portable toolchain.

 Automatic Asset Integration